 On October 3, 2016, the FERC granted in part, and denied in part, CAISO's request.
-113 The FERC clarified that Order 827 does not preclude a public utility transmission provider from seeking to adopt a tariff provision defining "newly interconnecting non-synchronous generator" as including a repowering of an existing generator.
+The FERC clarified that Order 827 does not preclude a public utility transmission provider from seeking to adopt a tariff provision defining "newly interconnecting non-synchronous generator" as including a repowering of an existing generator.
 However, the FERC declined to grant CAISO's request to clarify that any repowering of an existing generator that requires new inverters and an interconnection study constitutes a "newly interconnecting non-synchronous generator" subject to Order 827.
 Instead, the FERC required that sufficiently detailed and narrow tariff provisions defining what constitutes a repowering of an existing generator capable of providing reactive power be adopted and reviewed and approved by the FERC, either as part of an Order 827 compliance filing or as part of a Section 205 filing.
-114
+113

-Per Order 828, as extended by the FERC's August 8 notice, compliance filings in response to Order 827 must be combined in a single filing with Order 828 compliance filings and are due on or before October 14, 2016.
+Per Order 828, as extended by the FERC's August 8 notice, compliance filings in response to Order 827 must be combined in a single filing with Order 828 compliance filings and were due on or before October 14, 2016.
+New England's combined Orders 827/828 compliance filing was submitted on September 29 and is pending before the FERC (see Section IV.)
 Order 827 became effective September 21, 2016.
+This will conclude reporting on this rule making proceeding.